OttaviaE/implicitMeasures/README.md

 If you find any bugs or encounter any problems in using this package, please post a minimal reproducible example on [github](https://github.com/OttaviaE/implicitMeasures/issues).
-For questions and other discussion, you can contact the author and maintainer of the package at <otta.epifania@gmail.com>.
+For questions and other discussions, you can contact the author and maintainer of the package at <otta.epifania@gmail.com>.

 # References